 Because we are a large national organization, most of our activities occur at the annual meetings of the American Anthropological Association.
 Please note that although one need not join the AAA in order to fully participate in the meetings, the conference registration rate for non-members is almost as high as it would be if one became a member and got the lower member rate.
 In other words, it makes little sense NOT to join if you plan to attend, because by joining you receive all sorts of other benefits, like access to job postings and journals through the Anthrosource database.
 When you join the AAA, you must also choose at least one of its sections, which is what we call the sub-disciplinary organizations like CAE.
 Please note that CAE offers an especially low student membership rate of $15, along with a $22 Associate rate for independent scholars/practitioners.

-We would like to note that it is NOT imperative for you to have a formal place on the AAA program to participate in CAE activities.
-Perhaps you were too busy or unsure to submit a proposal for this year’s conference (and remember that the New Member Poster Session is always a gentle way to start your involvement with CAE).
-We know that many participants cannot receive institutional support for travel if they do not indeed have a paper or poster accepted for the program, but if you can pay your own way, you may wish to participate less formally your first time around.
-And if you DO submit a paper or poster, be sure to consider applying next year for our Shirley Brice Heath New CAE Scholar Travel Stipend—applications are usually due in September.
+It is NOT imperative for you to have a formal place on the AAA program to participate in CAE activities.
+We know that many participants cannot receive institutional support for travel if they do not have a paper or poster accepted for the program, but if you can pay your own way, you may wish to participate less formally your first time around.
+And if you DO submit a paper or poster, be sure to consider applying for our Shirley Brice Heath New CAE Scholar Travel Stipend—applications are usually due in September.